Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Case studies

-It is worth noting that, in some cases where hazard ratio and event-patient ratio are small, we do see unequal randomization actually requiring less events than 1:1 randomization.
+It is worth noting that, in some cases where HR and EPR are small, we do see unequal randomization actually requiring less events than 1:1 randomization.
 However, the decrease in number of events is always small---2 at most.
 Therefore, consistent with our observation from Figure \ref{fig:optimal_rr}, 1:1 randomization may not maximize power, but it experiences little power loss compared to 3:2 and 2:1 randomization.

-The fact that Schoenfeld's approximation is less accurate under unequal randomization may cause us to wonder whether we should stop conducting event-driven survival trials all together; part of the lure of this practice has been the thought that power depends on the underlying HR, but not some of the other design parameters.
-We see from Tables S1--S3 that indeed, for trial designs under unequal randomization, the required number of events (and therefore power) depends on the control median survival and event-patient ratio.
-However, we also see that this dependency is much less compared to the dependency on the hazard ratio (i.e., changes to $d$ as a function of CM or $d/n$ are much smaller compared to changes to $d$ as a function of HR).
+As an important final aside, the fact that Schoenfeld's approximation is less accurate under unequal randomization may cause us to wonder whether we should stop conducting event-driven survival trials all together; part of the lure of this longstanding practice has been the thought that power depends on the underlying HR, but not some of the other design parameters.
+We see from Tables S1--S3 that indeed, for trial designs under 3:2 and 2:1 randomization, the required number of events (and therefore power) depends to some extent on the control median survival and EPR.
+However, we also see that this dependency is relatively weak, much weaker compared to the dependency on the hazard ratio (i.e., changes to $d$ as a function of CM or EPR are much smaller compared to changes to $d$ as a function of HR).

 Our recommendation is therefore two-fold.
-First, randomized survival trials with logrank test as the primary analysis should continue to be event-driven.
-Second, for trials employing unequal randomization, the required number of events should be calculated either via Rubinstein's approximation or empirical simulations, taking into careful consideration other design assumptions such as survival distribution in the control arm and event-patient ratio.
-Our recommendation for unequal randomization is consistent with the current practice for trials that anticipate non-proportional hazards (NPH) at the time of trial design; many of these trials remain event-driven, but consider potential NPH when calculating the required number of events or power (see Checkmate-274\cite{Bajorin2021} and Keynote-966\cite{Kelley2023} for example).
+First, randomized survival trials with LRT as the primary analysis should continue to be event-driven.
+Second, for trials employing unequal randomization, the required number of events should be calculated using a formula-based approach (e.g., Rubinstein or Schoenfeld) as a first iteration only, then subsequently fine-tuned using empirical simulations.\cite{Abel2015, rpact} Alternatively, accurate sample size formulae that rely on numerical integration (and that were originally proposed to accommodate for more complex settings such as non-exponential survival, non-proportional hazards, and treatment switching) can also be considered.\cite{Yung2020, Lakatos1988, Lu2021, Tang2021, Tang2022} Our recommendation is consistent with the current practice for trials that anticipate non-proportional hazards (NPH) at the time of trial design.
+Even though it is well known that under NPH, power depends on many design parameters, these trials remain event-driven.
+How some have instead adapted is by considering potential NPH when calculating the required number of events (see Checkmate-274\cite{Bajorin2021} and Keynote-966\cite{Kelley2023} for example).